 External data is used to assess this risk, since no internal data is available; no catastrophe has occurred to date in any location that UL has written business.
 Analysis of historic events has been conducted, namely terrorist attacks, industrial catastrophes and natural disasters.
 From this, it is concluded that a terrorist attack delivered in densely populated city centres at large buildings, could potentially lead to the greatest casualties.
-The likely mortality and injury rates are then assessed for this scenario.
+The likely mortality and injury rates are then assessed for this scenario based on where the employers for our largest schemes are located with a judgement regarding the likely occupancy rate of those buildings.